The Electoral Register

 Verification number

 We use the number of people registered to vote in Brighton & Hove to calculate our verification number.
-Read our notice of the verification number for 2023 to 2024.
+Read our notice of the verification number.